Orange County Finishes Year 2023 With $49 Million Surplus

 Capital projects, mostly work on county roads and bridges by the public works department, will also get $6 million under the current plan.

-Mr. Neuhaus recently reactivated the dormant open space fund with legislative approval, and he has set aside $5 million in fund balance for the program, with $1 million already appropriated.
+Mr. Neuhaus recently reactivated the dormant open space fund with legislative approval, and he has set aside $5 million of the fund balance for the program, which had previously been appropriated $1 million in seed money.

 The fund provides grants of up to 50 percent of the costs for the purchase of land or development rights by local governments, nonprofits, and private landowners.

-As for the county-owned nursing home Valley View, which has struggled to boost its occupancy rates following the pandemic, $20 million is set aside to cover the projected operating losses over the next few years, Mr. Neuhaus said.
+As for the county-owned nursing home Valley View, which has struggled to boost its occupancy rates following the COVID-19 pandemic, $20 million has been set aside to cover the projected operating losses over the next few years, Mr. Neuhaus said.

-To hedge against the risk that some state aid will not come forth as expected, $10 million is set aside in the fund balance to address any shortfalls.
+To hedge against the risk that some state aid will not come through as expected, $10 million of the fund balance has been set aside to address any shortfalls.

-Earlier this year, Orange County adopted a new policy that sets the unassigned fund balance at no less than 10 percent of the annual expenses; any money above the percentage mark at year-end shall be put into use by the county instead of being left in the bank earning interests.
+Earlier this year, Orange County adopted a new policy that sets the unassigned fund balance at no less than 10 percent of the annual expenses; any money above that 10 percent mark at year’s end shall be put into use by the county instead of being left in the bank earning interest.

 The unassigned fund balance contains the surplus from past years that has not yet been earmarked for or committed to any spending items.